-One key will be issued to each individual leaseholder.
-It is the responsibility of the individual key holder to maintain possession of the key for their duration of their occupancy and for the return of the key to the University Housing upon move out.
+One key will be issued to each individual leaseholder and properly registered additional occupant.
+It is the responsibility of the individual key holder to maintain possession of the key for their duration of their occupancy and for the return of the key upon move out.
 Leaseholders and/or occupants will be charged \$80.00 for failure to return a key at the time of move out.
-Duplication of keys is prohibited.
 Additional key procedures are outlined below.